 - Purchase test, have it delivered to your doorstep.
 Tracking number available upon request.

 - Complete simple saliva sample collection and brief paperwork.

-- Mail back to our certified lab (reply-paid parcel included).
+- Mail back to our certified lab’ using XPRS reply-paid satchel.
+Tracking ability included.

 - Samples analysed by NATA accredited laboratory.

-- Receive your results by secure .PDF.
+- Receive your results by secure .PDF email.

 When to test: Detailed instruction is provided with this kit Including charts to help pin-point your ideal test day should your cycle be irregular.
 Our friendly support desk is also available to assist.

 No, it is not necessary to stop taking your supplements.